mavlink/mavlink-devguide/kr/guide/mavlink_2.md

 For most users usage of the pre-generated C headers is recommended: https://github.com/mavlink/c_library_v2

-This will generate a set of C headers in the generator/C/include_v2.0 directory.
 These headers offer the same range of APIs as was offered by MAVLink1.

 The major changes from an API perspective are: